Migration in an Age of Movement

 Executive Summary

-They were tasked with building a nonpartisan policy agenda for migration governance in the next decade.
+The cohort was tasked with building a nonpartisan policy agenda for migration governance in the next decade.
 The recommendations emphasize anticipation and design over crisis management, aiming to maximize the mutual benefits of migration while safeguarding human rights and national interests.

-The 6 Identified Policy Recommendations
+The 5 Identified Policy Recommendations

 Treat Migration as Structural, Not Episodic